What is Iron Palm?

 If you have a wooden dummy, you can also develop the toughness and conditioning of the bones, muscles, tendons and ligaments of the forearm to develop devastating blocking or intercepting strikes during sparring.

 If you are serious about Iron Palm, the book Iron Palm in 100 Days by Lee Ying-Arng is a good reference.
 I also recommend searching the Internet for anything by Rod Morgan of the Iron Lotus Society and Sifu Chris Lomas, UK.
 There are others ..

-Red Chi liniments are all made from prescriptions of Chinese herbs, prepared by a Chinese Medicine practitioner with over 25 years experience.
-We only use complete herbs, hand cut to usable size, not low quality powder sold by some merchants.
+Red Chi kits are all made from prescriptions of Chinese herbs, prepared by a Chinese Medicine practitioner with over 25 years experience.
+We only use complete dried herbs, hand cut to usable size.

-Our liniments use at least 500 grams, and sometimes over 1 kilogram of the different Chinese herbs to produce 5 litres of liniment and take around 2 years for full potency to occur.
+Our jows use at least 500 grams, and sometimes over 1 kilogram of the different Chinese herbs to produce 5 litres of jow and take around 2 years for full potency to occur.

-That is a massive amount of herbs and guarantees that Red Chi liniments are the best and most potent you can buy.
+That is a massive amount of herbs and guarantees that Red Chi herb kits are the best and most potent you can buy.